For assistance with Baseball,

 Registration for the 2018 Spring season will open on January 1 and close at midnight February 22.

-As a parent/guardian you want to have all the information you can about the the commitment you are making to our league.
-This page contains information to answer commonly asked questions about JCYB and how we operate with regard to our leagues, ages and pricing.
-If you have sugguestions please contact us.
+As a parent/guardian you want to have all the information you can about the commitment you are making to our league.
+This page contains answers to commonly asked questions about JCYB and how we operate with regard to our leagues, ages, pricing and season timeline.
+If you have suggestions please contact us.

 Age & Pricing Chart (as of Spring 2018)

-** League eligibility is determined by childs age as of April 30th
+** League eligibility is determined by child's age as of April 30, 2018

 *** Multi Sibling Discount (full price for child #1, $10 off for child #2, $20 off for child #3 and so on)

 Major: The most experienced level of Cal Ripken Baseball, primarily made up of 11 and 12 year old players, however any 9 or 10 year old is welcome to come be assessed to play in the Major Division.
 Cal Ripken Baseball is played under the Official Baseball Rules, but implements some special rules as necessary for the development and welfare of this young age group.
 The game is played on 70ft base paths with a pitching distance of 50ft.
 Regulation games consist of six innings or a time limit as defined in the rules.
 Leading off and Base stealing is allowed in this division

 Minor: This league is primarily for 9 and 10 year olds playing kid pitch.
 This division features 60ft base paths and a pitching distance of 46 ft.
 Among teammates of their own age and experience level, players continue building and refining their fundamental skills while they begin to understand game strategy.
 No lead off or base still is allowed in this division until the ball crossed home plate.